-This is the main sanctuary building with Yeongdae on the top fourth and highest floor where Gucheon Sangje and the other 14 Great Deities are enshrined.
-Bonjeon is a four-story building that visually appears to only be three stories high.
+This is the most sacred building with Yeongdae on the fourth and highest floor where 15 different divine positions including Sangje are enshrined.
+Main Sanctuary Building is a four-story building even though it appears to be three stories from the outside.
 Various ritual ceremonies and events are held in this building.

 Located near Bonjeon, Sihagwon and Sibeobwon Buildings are where the activities of Sihak and Sibeop gongbu are conducted respectively.
 These gongbus are carried out in preparation for the Later World.